oxylabs/selenium-proxy-integration-java/README.md

 This will run the code and print two IP address.

-Additionally, there will be log messages printed.

-- The first IP will be a random IP
-- The second IP will be an IP in Germany

 If you're having any trouble integrating Oxylabs’ Residential Proxies with Selenium and this guide didn't help you – feel free to contact our customer support at support@oxylabs.io.